artivilla/outpaint-frames/README.md

-# collection of outpaint frames
+# outpaint frames

-This is a collection of OSS frames by Outpaint you can re-use for your own projects.
+a collection of frames by Outpaint you can re-use for your own projects

-nounish (locahost:3000/nounish) is a fun little quiz where you earn a unique rarity cap color based on the points you accumulate.
+nounish (app/nounish) is a fun little quiz where you earn a unique rarity cap color based on the points you accumulate.

 ### built upon